Juvenile Arthritis and Other Rheumatic Diseases

 treatment plan is tailored to your child with his or her healthcare team.
 The healthcare

 team will include your child's primary healthcare provider.
-It will also include a
+It may also include a

 rheumatologist, orthopedist, physical therapist, and other healthcare providers.

-There is no cure for most juvenile arthritis and other rheumatic diseases.
-The goal
+is no cure for most juvenile arthritis and other rheumatic diseases.
+The goal of

-of treatment is often to limit pain and inflammation, and help ensure joint function.
+treatment is often to limit pain and inflammation, and help retain joint function.

 Short-term treatments include: